 by Tina Kovačiček

-Earlier this year I went on a two-month trip across South America.
-Every decent Croatian knows that over the course of history, lots of Croatians migrated over the Atlantic Ocean pursuing a better life in South America.
+Not long ago I went on a two-month trip across South America.
+Every decent Croatian knows that over the course of history, a lot of Croatians migrated over the Atlantic Ocean pursuing a better life in South America.
 Even today it is home to one of the biggest Croatian communities abroad.

 So according to that information, I was expecting to discover some nice Croatian stories over there which would warm my heart in that strangeness.
 Yet, in the end, I couldn’t imagine I would find an amazing ranch located in the most beautiful corner of the earth – Patagonia, in the south of Argentina.
 And I found it by lucky chance.
 While I was searching out what to see and do in El Calafate, a small city in the region of Patagonia, famous for the excursions to Los Glaciares National Park, information about beautiful Estancia Nibepo Aike just popped out.